Code-Institute-Submissions/OniAkuma96-Milestone-3-Forum/README.md

     - Registered users also have the option to sign out.
     - Users that are not logged in will have the option to register or sign in if already registered.

+- __Register and Login__

+    - Users are free to register with a username and password.
+Registered users can login by providing their username and password.

+- __Profile Page__

+    - Registered users can navigate to the profile page to see all the posts they have made.

 - __New Post Button__

     - Registered users are free to make new posts from the homepage.